-The vision was to create a visualization where you change the selection on the slicer so that the visual shifts focus.
+The vision was to create a visualization to change the slicer selection so that the visual shifts focus.
 The selected category appears above the zero baseline, which allows viewers to better concentrate on that aspect of the data.
 Non-selected categories fall below the zero baseline.
 As an additional bonus, the chart simply appears as a standard stacked bar if no category is selected.

 To accomplish this in Power BI, try adapting the following steps to your own data.
 The Makeover Monday dataset is available on Data.World (week 48 of 2018).
 Get the PBIX file from Dropbox to more easily follow along as well.

 - Load the data into Power BI Desktop and create a separate table containing the field that will eventually be used for selections.
 Since this dataset is a simple flattened table, I created a quick second table using DAX that only had the distinct Item values.
 I could have used M or a simpler DAX formula for Items = VALUES(Data[Item]).
 Since this particular dataset focused on a category specific to “Party Night” items, however, I ended up using CALCULATETABLE to filter down the items to only those in the “Party Night” category.

 - Add a relationship between the main data table and the new table.
 I originally got this working with a disconnected table, but I changed it so that it could be used with a more universal data model with related fact & dimension tables.